What to Know About the Construction Insurance Claim Process

 Sometimes construction companies delay notifying their carriers because they fear that their insurance premium will be increased.
 This generally is not the case.
 Businesses also sometimes delay notifying their carriers because they believe the claim may go away.
 The problem arises when the claim doesn’t go away and the carrier hasn’t been notified.
 It is better to be proactive and provide notice sooner rather than later.

-2. Identify and alert all potential carriers involved.
+2. Identify and alert all potential insurance carriers involved.

 Your current insurance carrier may not be the only insurer you need to notify.
 Consider that damages can span multiple years and policies.
 For example, water damage may be discovered this year, but you may learn that the root cause of the issue began four years ago.
 Give notice to all carriers who insured your business during that time span and whose policies may be activated.